wavim/assignee/report/report.typ

 Equivalently in the team hub.
 Team owners will not see the filter.
 Instead, they would be able to peek over tasks' current submission count.

+== Accessibility
+Assignee provides numerous accessibility options to align with web standards.

+This includes: (#sym.tiny default value)

+- Font size
+  - Small
+  - Medium #sym.tiny
+  - Large
+- Language
+  - System #sym.tiny
+  - English
+  - 中文(繁)
+- Color theme
+  - System #sym.tiny
+  - Light
+  - Dark
+- Motion effects
+  - System #sym.tiny
+  - On
+  - Off

+All options are available through the distinctive accessibility-man button, which is colored with the classic accessibility highlight, is present on all pages.

+#figure(image("assets/demo/a11y.md.png", width: 100%), caption: "Accessibility
+MD Variant", gap: .5cm)

+The options are stored within local storage, therefore would be persisted over sessions.

+Examples:

+#figure(image("assets/demo/fontl.md.png", width: 100%), caption: "Accessibility, Font Large
+MD Variant", gap: .5cm)

+#figure(image("assets/demo/langzh.md.png", width: 100%), caption: "Accessibility, Lang 中文(繁)
+MD Variant", gap: .5cm)

+In fact, even date, time, hidden accessibility ARIA labels, would be translated to the specified locale.
+Translation is implemented everywhere across the application, not just specific parts.
+Doesn't rely on machine translate, localization is done by me manually to ensure conciseness (a lot of work...).

+#figure(image("assets/demo/dark.md.png", width: 100%), caption: "Accessibility, Dark Mode
+MD Variant", gap: .5cm)

+Dark mode is achieved through a global theme variables declaration in TailwindCSS, all colors in both themes are carefully selected by me manually to ensure contrast.

+Reduce motion cannot be demonstrated directly, in words: it disables scroll smoothing, scroll-triggered animations, and CSS interaction-triggered transitions.

+Apart from the aforementioned options, other practices are also implemented to ensure maximum accessibility.

+This includes:

+- Including ARIA labels for non-text components
+- Keyboard navigation support e.g. Esc to close modal, Tab to inputs
+- Ensuring theme colors bear enough contrast (WCAG AAA compliance)
+- Following form comprehension guidelines e.g. autocomplete, spellcheck, labels

+Also, `/signin` and `/signup` are separated to not confuse password managers.

+Together, Assignee helps to build a web accessible to everyone.

+== Implementation
+The frontend is implemented in TypeScript with the SolidJS framework, bundling with Vite.

+Benefits:

+- Simple JSX component reuse
+- Reactive component updates
+- Performant element renderer

+Client-side page routing is implemented with SolidJS/router.

+The styling is done primarily through TailwindCSS, which compiles inline classes into corresponding CSS statements, simplifying style reuse and reduces output CSS size. (e.g. `h-4` #sym.arrow ```css { height: 1rem }```).

+Note the usage of relative EM units (and dynamic viewport units).
+They are used instead of absolute units to ensure style consistency, and backed the font size accessibility option.

+Some subtle animations (header on scroll) are created with GSAP, a sophisticated animation platform featuring a scroll trigger.

+Smooth scrolling of the webpage is enabled by Lenis, a lightweight scroll-smoother library.

+Fetching data from the backend is done via Axios, enabling async IO operations with automatic request header configuration.

+=== Performance
+SolidJS is one of the most performant frontend libraries currently available.
+But to deliver maximum application performance, the application is bundled, tree-shaked, and minified.
+Certain assets are externalized to enable better static resource caching.